jeffskinnerbox/blog/content/ideas/install-qemu-multipass-on-ubuntu-to-create-virtual-machines.md

 cd ~/src/virtual-machines/quickemu/windows-10
 mkdir shared

+# copy any external files you want windows to access to the `shared/` directory
+cp <file-needed-by-windows> shared/

-# change the ownership of the `shared/` directory to the Samba account
+# change the ownership of the `shared/` directory and all it contents to the Samba account
 sudo chown -R samba:samba shared

 # establish the read/write permission for the shared directory